 Transactional memory (TM) allows programmers to specify operations that should execute atomically, without worrying about how that atomicity should be achieved.
 Downloaded to thousands of sites worldwide, RSTM provides a diverse suite of efficient, mutually compatible TM run-time systems.

 Programmable GPUs are now central to power-efficient computing across the full spectrum from cell phones to supercomputers.
-We are developing techniques to share access to these and future accelerators among mutually untrusting applications, despite highly variable execution times and communication channels that may bypass the operating system.
+We are developing techniques to share access to these and future accelerators among mutually untrusting applications, despite highly variable execution times, bandwidth requirements that stretch the capabilities of hosting CPUs, and communication channels that may bypass the operating system.

 This project studies applications of discrete mathematics in computer science.
 The topics include combinatorics, counting, coding theory, game theory, learning theory and routing.